 Tip: If using spray cans, use a spray grip handle for the cans to save your fingers.

 The results were amazing.
 If some coats came out a little rough, I lightly sanded with 220 grit before coating again.
 The wood strip above the microwave cabinet came off after drilling out 2 rivets.
-We also replaced all the hinges with new ones.
-Lowe’s carries the same style for about a dollar a hinge.
+We also replaced all the hinges with new ones for about a dollar a hinge.
+Lowe’s has the exact match.

 Our furnace grate was rusty so I repainted it as well.